Merytre-Hatshepsut: Family

-Merytre-Hatshepsut was of noble birth, possibly the daughter of the Adoratrix Huy.
-A statue of Huy in the British Museum (EA 1280) depicts her holding a grandchild and includes representations of the other children of Thutmose III and Merytre-Hatshepsut along the sides of her seated figure.
+Merytre-Hatshepsut was of noble birth, possibly the daughter of the Adoratrix Hui.
+A statue of Hui in the British Museum (EA 1280) depicts her holding a grandchild and includes representations of the other children of Thutmose III and Merytre-Hatshepsut along the sides of her seated figure.
 Merytre-Hatshepsut was the mother of Pharaoh Amenhotep II, as well as the prince Menkheperre and the princesses Nebetiunet, Meritamen C, Meritamen D, and Iset.

 Biography

 Merytre-Hatshepsut is known to have held the titles Hereditary Princess (iryt-p`t), Sole One, Great of Praises (wrt-hzwt-w’tit), King's Mother (mwt-niswt), Lady of The Two Lands (nbt-t3wy), King's Wife (hmt-nisw), Great King's Wife (hmt-niswt-wrt), God's Wife (hmt-ntr), and God's Hand (djrt-ntr).

 Merytre-Hatshepsut became a Great Royal Wife after the death of Queen Satiah.
 She is attested in the mortuary temple of Thutmose III in Medinet Habu.
 The queen is depicted standing behind a seated Thutmose III, wearing full queenly regalia, including the vulture cap and a modius with double plumes, while holding a fly-whisk.
 She is titled Great Royal Wife.